 The curriculum at Boston University School of Social Work emphasizes content on diversity, ethics, populations-at-risk, and social and economic justice, which is integrated throughout our foundation and advanced msw courses.

-This online part-time MSW program offers a concentration in Clinical Social Work Practice.
-Students enroll in required and elective social work courses offered online complete one or two field internships (depending upon relevant work experience) within or near their geographic area.
+This online part-time MSW program offers two majors, Clinical and Macro Social Work Practice.
+Students enroll in required and elective social work courses offered online, complete one or two field internships (depending upon track) within or near their geographic area.

 Course Descriptions (courses follow the sequential format outlined below):